Greg Larson

 Impact

-In the future, you'll go to the store from your home
+Home shopping: in the future, you'll go to the store in extended reality

 Emperia is using virtual reality to enhance the luxury e-commerce experience.
 Focused on bridging the gap between the virtual and the real, Emperia draws out the best of both worlds.
 Greg Larson explains how the platform is shaping the metaverse to make it actionable for brands.